 The Board believes that sexual grooming constitutes a threat of a physical or mental wound, injury, disability or condition of such a nature as to reasonably indicate abuse or neglect of the subject child.
-Therefore, employees of the Board who know or have reasonable cause to suspect based on the facts that would cause a reasonable person in a similar position to suspect that a fellow employee, or another adult is engaged in the process of sexually grooming a student must immediately report such behavior to the agency or officer responsible for children services functions in the county in which the child resides, and to the relevant building principal.
+Therefore, employees of the Board who know or have reasonable cause to suspect based on the facts that would cause a reasonable person in a similar position to suspect that a fellow employee, or another adult is engaged in the process of sexually grooming a student must immediately report such behavior to the agency or officer responsible for children services functions in the county in which the child resides.
+Principals, teachers, counselors, school psychologists, and other staff members making such reports are not required to seek the permission, advice, or counsel of any administrator, supervisor, director, employee, or other individual prior to making the report.